 Currently, this data is not available online.
 However, summary information may be available on request from the Public Health Agency.

-In Northern Ireland the Breastfeeding Strategy Implementation Steering Group has established a monitoring and indicators workstrand which will be working to improve levels of data collection and develop KPIs for breastfeeding.
+In Northern Ireland the Breastfeeding Strategy Implementation Steering Group has established a monitoring and indicators workstrand which works to improve levels of data collection and develop KPIs for breastfeeding.

 Breastfeeding policy in Northern Ireland

-The Department of Health Social Services and Public Safety for Northern Ireland (DHSSPS) issued a draft breastfeeding consultation document in June 2012, A Ten Year Breastfeeding Strategy for Northern Ireland.
+The Department of Health Social Services and Public Safety for Northern Ireland (DHSSPS) issued a draft breastfeeding consultation document in June 2012: A Ten Year Breastfeeding Strategy for Northern Ireland.
 This strategy’s approach seeks to: improve knowledge about the effects of breastfeeding; support mothers to initiate and establish breastfeeding; and strengthen community support programmes by creating supportive environments for breastfeeding mothers and children.
 The maternity strategy for Northern Ireland was published in July 2012.
-This strategy recognises the importance of breastfeeding to health and alludes to the link with normalising childbirth and increased positive breastfeeding experiences.

 DHSSPS have produced a public health strategy consultation document, Fit and Well Changing Lives 2012-2022 (DHSSPS 2012d).
 This overarching strategy includes a key policy aim: to give every child the best start.
 Outcomes required to meet this policy aim include providing breastfeeding advice and support before and during pregnancy to women and their partners.
 A further outcome specifies increasing breastfeeding rates, particularly for those least likely to breastfeed, including young mothers and those in lower socio-economic groups.